 If you’re seeking a plethora of experiences on your Vietnamese sojourn, then this is definitely your city!
-Not only is Hanoi renown for its centuries-old architecture but also for a melange of rich culture with Southeast Asian, Chinese, and French influences.
+Not only is Hanoi renown for its centuries-old architecture, but also for its melange of rich culture with Southeast Asian, Chinese, and French influences.

 Hanoi has held the title of the ‘Capital’ of Vietnam for more than a thousand years and through several invasions, occupations, restorations, and name changes.
 Through all of this and for a city of over seven million people (2014), surprisingly, this is still a very friendly city.
 Many locals will smile and say ‘hello’, which is lovely for a foreigner.

 Charming Hanoi has a lot to offer a traveller, foodie, and adventurer.
 As with Saigon, Hanoi is also another hub for catapulting you to your next Vietnamese destination.
 It’s a good base for travelling to the north-eastern mountain region, such as Sapa or across the border and into China.

 The ferry from Cát Bà Island to Haiphong City involved a smooth 50-minute ride and the ferry was on time.
 Once in Haiphong, the wait at the train station was for a few hours to catch the Hanoi train, leaving at 14:35hrs.
 No problem, if you have a few hours to kill, check out the great little café named ‘The Station’ right at the train station.
 You can pick up good cheap food here with great service, a clean toilet, and free wi-fi.